AlyshaJohnson/wedding-invites/README.md

 Using tools such as W3C validator, Jigsaw and Lighthouse gives visibility of any code, scripts or elements that are causing any errors.
 The results for the site are as follows:

 **HTML**
-- <insert report number> errors were returned when passing through the official [W3C validator](<insert link to report>)
+- 0 errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwdg-invite.herokuapp.com%2F)

 **CSS**
-- <insert report number> errors were found when passing through the official [(Jigsaw) validator](<insert link to report>)
+- 0 errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fwdg-invite.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 **JS**
 - [JSHint](https://jshint.com/) was used to check for errors in the JS code.
 - For script.js, there were 0 errors and 11 warnings.

 **Performance**
-- Results can be seen through the official [Lighthouse](<insert link to report>) report.
+- Results can be seen through the official [Lighthouse](https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Fwdg-invite.herokuapp.com%2Finvite%2F&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext) report.

 As part of the performance test through Lighthouse, some changes were made:
-- Accessibility (aria-label) tags were implemented on all buttons to improve the score from 82 to 100.
+- Accessibility (aria-label) tags were implemented on all buttons to improve the score.
 - The cache policy was amended to increase the length of number of seconds the browser should cache the resource.
-- The image file sizes needed to be compressed so reduce the impact on performance.
-This was successfully done using [tinyPNG](https://tinypng.com/).

 ### 4.3 User Testing
 This app has been tested by a small group of 10 users in which some feedback was captured in the design and some errors in functionality and spelling were corrected.